phorton1/Arduino-theClock3/docs/readme.md

 of the given target angle.

-We then use a second PID controller to adjust the target angle to minimize the clock's **ERROR** (in milliseconds).
+We then use a second PID controller to adjust the target angle to minimize the clock's **error** (in milliseconds).
 On each swing, there is an instantaneous error, which is how many ms faster, or slower, than 1000ms (one second) a particular swing took.
 These errors can accumulate, causing the clock to run slower, or faster, overall, than the correct time.
-The PID controller is tuned to minimize both the intantaneous, and the cumulative errors, so that the clock beats at very close to 1000ms per beat with a time very close to the 'correct' time (as given by the RTC).
+The second PID controller is tuned to minimize both the intantaneous, and the cumulative, errors, so that the clock beats at very close to 1000ms per beat with a time very close to the 'correct' time (as given by the RTC).